-Respiratory depression: Increased risk in elderly, debilitated patients, those suffering from conditions accompanied by hypoxia, hypercapnia, or upper airway obstruction.
-(5.1)

-- Misuse, Abuse and Diversion: Oxycodone hydrochloride is a Schedule II controlled substance with an abuse liability similar to other opioids.
-(5.2) CNS effects: Additive CNS depressive effects when used in conju - opioids, or illicit drugs.
-(5.3) - Elevation of intracranial pressure: May be markedly exaggerated in the presence of head injury, other intracranial lesions.
-(5.4) Hypotensive effect: Increased risk with compromised ability to maintain blood pressure. - (5.5) - Prolonged gastric obstruction: In patients with gastrointestinal obstruction, especially paralytic ileus.
-(5.6) - Sphincter of Oddi spasm and diminished biliary/pancreatic secretions.
-Increased risk with bilary tract disease.
-(5.7) Special Risk Groups: Use with caution and in reduced dosages in patients with severe renal - or hepatic impairment, Addison's disease, hypothyroidism, prostatic hypertrophy, or urethral stricture, elderly, CNS depression, toxic psychosis, acute alcoholism and delirium tremens, may aggravate or induce seizures.
-(5.8) Impaired mental/physical abilities: Caution must be used with potentially hazardous - activities.
-(5.9) Concomitant use of CYP3A4 inhibitors may increase opioid effects.
-(5.10)
+Respiratory depression: Increased risk in elderly, debilitated patients, those suffering from - conditions accompanied by hypoxia, hypercapnia, or upper airway obstruction.
+(5.2) - conditions accompanied by hypoxia, hypercapnia, or upper airway obstruction.
+(5.2) Misuse, Abuse and Diversion: Oxycodone hydrochloride is a Schedule II controlled substance with an abuse liability similar to other opioids.
+(5.3) CNS effects: Additive CNS depressive effects when used in conjunction with alcohol, other opioids, or illicit drugs.
+(5.4) Elevation of intracranial pressure: May be markedly exaggerated in the presence of head injury, other intracranial lesions.
+(5.5) Hypotensive effect: Increased risk with compromised ability to maintain blood pressure.
+(5.6) Prolonged gastric obstruction: In patients with gastrointestinal obstruction, especially narability lights (5.7)

+- paralytic ileus.
+(5.7) - sphincter of Oddi spasm and diminished biliary/pancreatic secretions.
+Increased risk with - Sphinter of Oddi spasm and dimmished biliary/pancreatic secretions.
+Increased risk with biliary tract disease.
+(5.8)

+Special Risk Groups: Use with caution and in reduced dosages in patients with severe renal or hepatic impairment, Addison's disease, hypothyroidism, prostatic hypertrophy, or urethral stricture, elderly, CNS depression, toxic psychosis, acute alcoholism and delirium tremens, may aggravate or induce seizures.
+(5.9)

+Impaired mental/physical abilities: Caution must be used with potentially hazardous selicities (5.10) - activities.
+(5.10) Concomitant use of CYP3A4 inhibitors may increase opioid effects (5.11)

-Most common adverse reactions are nausea, constipation, vomiting, headache, pruritus, insomnia, dizziness, asthenia, and somnolence.
-(6) To report SUSPECTED ADVERSE REACTIONS, contact Pharm-Olam at 1-866-5116754 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Pharm-Olam at 1-866-511-6754 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch